DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 Note: `-framerate 60` is necessary so the resulting video is 60FPS
 Note2: Although you see some debug information while in rendering mode, it won't appear in the final image sequence.
+Note3: Render mode always disable minimal effect settings and runs even when the window is out of focus.

+Limitation: You only able to create image sequence in fixed, 60 FPS.
+No other framerates are supported.
+Limitation2: Audio with sample rate higher than 44.1KHz is not supported.

 ### noteloader